 Deciding on becoming a foster parent, no matter where you live, is a big decision and one I feel you should be informed as much as you can be.
-It is crucial that you understand the steps, regulations, and requirements for Kansas foster care.
-It is my hope that this article will help you do just that.
-Before we get too far into the details, let me remind you that this article is written from my own research and knowledge and does not constitute as legal advice.
+You must understand the steps, regulations, and requirements for Kansas foster care.
+I hope that this article will help you do just that.
+Before we get too far into the details, let me remind you that this article is written from my own research and knowledge and does not constitute legal advice.
 As such, I advise you to reach out to your local Kansas foster care agencies.
 Let’s start with the basics.

 What is Kansas Foster Care?